Medically reviewed by Drugs.com. Last updated on Sep 9, 2020.

 Acyclovir-Valacyclovir: May increase the serum concentration of Mycophenolate.
 Mycophenolate may increase the serum concentration of Acyclovir-Valacyclovir.
 Monitor therapy

 Antacids: May decrease the absorption of Mycophenolate.
 Management: Separate doses of mycophenolate and antacids by at least 2 hours.
-Monitor for reduced effects of mycophenolate if taken concomitant with antacids.
-Exceptions: Sodium Bicarbonate.
+Monitor for reduced effects of mycophenolate if taken concomitantly with antacids.
 Consider therapy modification

 BCG (Intravesical): Immunosuppressants may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination